ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ladies Should Read Newspapers.
-It is a great mistake in female education
+t is a great mistake in female education
 to keep a youDg lady’s time and attention
 devoted to only fashionable literature of
 the day.
 If you would qualify her for